DavidVladuca/NetNote-TUD-project/README.md

+# Short context about this project
+This project was developed as part of the TU Delft **Collaborative Software Engineering Project (CSEP)** course by a team of 5 over 10 weeks.
+We built **NetNote**, a distributed JavaFX note-taking application with a Spring Boot backend.
+We had weekly meetings to discuss milestones and get feedback from a teaching assistant (TA), and we overcame numerous challenges.
+In the end, we delivered a functional and aesthetically pleasing product on time.
+The following sections are from the README we built for the course.

 # CSEP Template Project

 To run the project from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`) or you need to use the Maven wrapper (`mvnw`).
 You can then execute